flipswitchingmonkey/n8n-nodes-lexoffice-api/README.md

 ## Operations

-Refert to the [Lexoffice Public API](https://developers.lexoffice.io/docs) documentation for available operations.
+Refer to the [Lexoffice Public API](https://developers.lexoffice.io/docs) documentation for available operations.

 Note that not all operations may be supported by the node yet (and some may simply not work... please open an issue in that case!)